git-pull/tao-of-tmux/manuscript/07-pane.md

 ## Creating new panes

-To create a new panes, you can `split-window` from within the current [window](#windows) and pane you are in.
+To create a new pane, you can `split-window` from within the current [window](#windows) and pane you are in.

 | Shortcut         | Action                                             |